zio/zio-macros/docs/delegate.md

 ## @delegate annotation

+Generate proxies for arbitrary traits / classes.

+To use simply add `"dev.zio" %% "zio-macros-delegate" % "<version>"` to your `libraryDependencies`.

 This annotation can only be used on a  constructur parameter in a class definition.
 This will do a number of things to the resulting class definitions: